RobinGJonsson/Geo-Memory/README.md

 ### Features Left to Implement

 - Add more levels.
-- Add difficulty of matching country names with pictures.
+- Add the difficulty of matching country names with pictures.

+# Testing

-## Testing
+## User Features

 ### The Title Box Buttons

 ### Footer Icons